PROGRAMS FOR U.S. BROADCAST JOURNALISTS

 Program applicants may apply for an extension in Germany of up to one week to cover stories, pursue individual research projects, or intern in a division of a German radio or television station.
 This request must be made at the time of the initial application.

 The RIAS BERLIN COMMISSION exchange is a comprehensive fellowship, providing participants with r/t air travel from their home market to Germany, ground and air travel in and across Germany, and hotel accommodations during the program.
-Many meals are also provided during the program.
 Participants seeking extensions also receive travel and accommodation coverage.

 - The following material should be included in your application package.